Ha-youngPark/dcpmm-using-price-prediction/README.md

 I used Long Short-Term Memory (LSTM) to predict cryptocurrency price.
 Long Short-Term Memory (LSTM) is a deep learning model with cycle structure makes previous event affect the future event.
 The model can handle long-term dependencies as well as short-term memory.
 It is frequently used for time series data such as price and natural language.

 Price prediction model has 2 LSTM layers and 1 Dense layer.
 I set the window size as 40 which means the model predicts one day using 40 days of previous data.
 I set batch size as 10, and epochs as 20.
 Adam optimizer is used.
 Mean squared error is used for loss function.
-In order to assessthe model's performance, we measured the mean squared error, which is 0.0002054, and the mean absolute error, which is 0.0108949.
+In order to assess the model's performance, we measured the mean squared error, which is 0.0002054, and the mean absolute error, which is 0.0108949.
 I used Keras deep learning framework to implement price prediction model.

 ```python
 ...